YoutacRandS-VA/components/CONTRIBUTING.md

     git branch -D my-fix-branch
     ```

-* Update your local `main` with the latest upstream version:
+* Update your local `master` with the latest upstream version:

     ```shell
-    git pull --ff upstream main
+    git pull --ff upstream master
     ```

 ## <a name="rules"></a> Coding Rules